XMPP-Interop-Testing/xmpp-interop-tests-circleci-orb/README.md

 - `disabledSpecifications`: _(optional)_ A comma-separated list of specifications (not case-sensitive) that are to be skipped.
 For example: `XEP-0045,XEP-0060`
 - `enabledTests`: _(optional)_ A comma-separated list of tests that are to be run.
 For example: `EntityCapsTest,SoftwareInfoIntegrationTest`
 - `enabledSpecifications`: _(optional)_ A comma-separated list of specifications (not case-sensitive) that are to be run.
 For example: `XEP-0045,XEP-0060`
+- `failOnImpossibleTest`: _(optional)_ If set to 'true', fails the test run if any configured tests were impossible to execute. (default: 'false')
 - `logDir`: _(optional)_ The directory in which the test output and logs are to be stored.
 This directory will be created, if it does not already exist.
 Default value: `./output`

 ### Provisioning Test Accounts